Chinese Tea Ceremony (Gongfu Cha): Steps & Order

 -

 Teapot: Teapots, especially Yixing clay teapots, are favored for brewing oolong and pu-erh teas.
 The clay’s porous nature absorbs the tea's flavors over time, enriching future brews with subtle layers of complexity.
 Teapots come in various shapes and sizes, each suited to specific types of tea and brewing methods.
-Browse one of these full red Chinese tea ceremony sets for weddings.
+Browse these full Chinese tea sets.

 Tea Strainer and Serving Cups